Enterprise A2019.09: Microsoft Integration, Copy Bot, and More

 As part of our CI/CD culture adoption, we’ve created a release cadence for Enterprise A2019, whereby new features are developed, tested, and introduced every month.
 Let’s take a quick tour of the latest features in Enterprise A2019.09.

 The Enterprise A2019 platform provides scores of built-in commands for Microsoft productivity products, such as Excel.
-These commands make building Office-based bots a simple point-and-click action.
+These commands make building Office-based bots and Excel automation a simple point-and-click action.
 Enterprise A2019.09 adds to the growing list of commands with new packages and actions for both desktop-based Microsoft Office and cloud-based Office 365.

 Many organizations are using Office 365.
 For these customers, Enterprise A2019.09 adds Office 365 commands with the Office 365 package, which facilitates automations within Office 365 and related applications.
 Enterprise A2019.09 provides three Office 365 packages: